bevyengine/bevy-website/content/news/2021-04-04-bevy-0.5/index.md

 The system above will panic at runtime if an entity with A, B, and C is spawned.
 This makes it hard to trust that your game logic will run without crashing.

-In **Bevy 0.5**, I switched to using `ComponentId` instead of `ArchetypeComponentId`.
+In **Bevy 0.5**, we switched to using `ComponentId` instead of `ArchetypeComponentId`.
 This _is_ more constraining. `maybe_conflicts_system` will now always fail, but it will do it consistently at startup.

 Naively, it would also _disallow_ `filter_system`, which would be a significant downgrade in usability.
-Bevy has a number of internal systems that rely on disjoint queries and I expect it to be a common pattern in userspace.
-To resolve this, I added a new internal `FilteredAccess<T>` type, which wraps `Access<T>` and adds with/without filters.
+Bevy has a number of internal systems that rely on disjoint queries and we expect it to be a common pattern in userspace.
+To resolve this, we added a new internal `FilteredAccess<T>` type, which wraps `Access<T>` and adds with/without filters.
 If two `FilteredAccess` have with/without values that prove they are disjoint, they will no longer conflict.

 This means `filter_system` is still perfectly valid in **Bevy 0.5**.
-I consider this a "best of both worlds" situation.
 We get most of the benefits of the old implementation, but with consistent and predictable rules enforced at app startup.

 ## What's Next For Bevy?